 From human curiosity and wonder.
 From puzzling over observations and contemplating questions.
 From love and hunger and fears in the night.
 From looking at the suddenly dead carcass of a loved one.
 From missing those who are gone.
 From buried memories of being coddled within mom’s loving protective bosom.

 From our need for someone truly personal, who’s always there, never dying, ready to listen to your constant talk and wishes in complete confidence.

 Think about it, our relationship with our God is the most intimate relationship of our lives and reflects our ego in every way.

 All of it, happening within our mind, or more descriptively, within our Mindscape.

-Point being, GOD is a product of our mind, same as love, art, politics, science - all of them originate within our mindscape, and not out there in the physical reality that created us.
-Furthermore, our conception of God is driven by our Ego.
+Point being, GOD is a product of our mind, same as love, art, politics, science - all of them originate within our mindscape.
+That’s why our conceptions of God always wind up driven by our Ego, not some outside force.

 Nothing wrong with that, if only we could bring ourselves to explicitly recognize as much.

 For some these realities are jarring and resented, but that doesn’t make it any less the reality we exist within.

 Appreciating the Human Mindscape ~ Physical Reality divide.